midonet/midonet/docs/neutron_translation.md

  * Static DNAT rule on the outbound chain
  * Static SNAT rule on the inbound chain
+ * Static reverse ICMP Data DNAT rule on the inbound chain

 These rules should be with fragment_policy = ANY.